MattTimms/up_woolies/README.md

 Woolworth's authentication endpoint operates - reading client-side js files, figuring out their device-fingerprint workflow, trying to see if it matches up with some common OAuth practice.
 Obtaining a user's `client_id` & `bearer token` via `accounts.woolworthsrewards.com.au/er-login/validate-user` from their `email` & `pass` is the ultimate goal.
 Any help would be great; I'd love to learn how that works.
+I'm interested in a http-request solution rather than simulating a browser; e.g. selenium, playwright, etc.
+[Update] A login endpoint was shared to me via the repo's issues.
+It worked like a charm, allowing user/pass flows.
+However, it suddenly started returning 403s & I have yet to find a work-around.

 I'm holding out for Up Bank to provide API support for 2Up (& multiplayer when that is released).
 You can help by reacting to the pending [feature request PR](https://github.com/up-banking/api/issues/84) and, if you're an Upsider,